A Stranger in Town

 "The small northwestern mining town of Personville has been taken over by gangsters, lock stock and barrel. (...)
 The Continental Op systematically turns faction against faction, and they obligingly begin to wipe each other out.
 As the bloodbath escalates, he discovers to his own horror that he’s actually enjoying the carnage." (*2)

-Dashiell Hammet had Marxist sympathies and Red Harvest was published in 1929, the year of the great Wall Street Crash, which seemed to confirm Hammett’s ideas about capitalism.
-The Continental Op is the proverbial last man standing after capitalist forces have devoured each other.
+Red Harvest was published in 1929, the year of the great Wall Street Crash.
+Hammett had marxist sympathies and The Continental Op is the proverbial last man standing after capitalist forces have devoured each other.
 Kurosawa transferred the story to Japan at the brink of modern times: fire arms have been introduced and many samurai, no longer needed, have become ronin, wandering samurai without a master.

 # Another place, another time